MusfiqurRahman23/MusfiqurRahman23/README.md

 - 👀 I’m interested in Web Developing.
 - 🌱 I’m currently learning about Opertaing System, Flutter.
 - 💞️ I’m looking to collaborate on a converting Application.
-- 📫 To reach me throught: Gamil: musfiqurrahman1205@gmail.com
+- 📫 To reach me throught: musfiqurrahman1205@gmail.com
 - 🥅 2022 Goals: Learn more about Flutter.
 - ⚡ Fun fact: I love to reading books and play cricket.